Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Is using technology in college classrooms a good or bad idea?

-- What is the best way for educators to incorporate social media in their classrooms?
+- What is the best way for educators to incorporate social media into their classrooms?

 - What is the best way for educators to use technology to teach?